vitaly-t/iter-ops/src/ops/async/README.md

 ### EXAMPLE

 Below is a fairly advanced example of using asynchronous iterables.
-Its purpose is mainly to show how several asynchronous operators can be used in combination.
+Its purpose is to show how several asynchronous operators can be used in combination, and that any sort of logic can be built on top of standard JavaScript iterables.

+The same task can be accomplished in a simpler way with other libraries, but that's beside the point here.

 **Task**